5 ways to get pregnant faster

 3. Check your ovulation period

 If you want to get pregnant quickly you’ll have to know when you ovulate.
 Ovulation occurs only once during one menstrual cycle.
 That’s why it is so important to know when you’ll ovulate.
-This way, you and your partner can have sex at the right time for conceiving a baby.
+This way, you and your partner can have sexual intercourse at the right time for conceiving a baby.
 If it’s the right time you’ll have a better chance to get pregnant on that menstrual cycle.

 To determine your ovulation period you can use the calendar method, or an ovulation predictor kit.
 The calendar method is a good technique if your cycle is regular.
 How do you do that?
 You just count down 14 days from when your next period should start.
 The ovulation predictor kit finds out your most fertile period by testing your hormone levels.